wallarm/product-documentation/docs/latest/user-guides/api-specifications.md

 * Administrator
 * Global administrator

-## Use with API Discovery to find shadow API
+## Revealing shadow API

 With [**API Discovery**](../about-wallarm/api-discovery.md) in use, your API specifications uploaded at the **API Specifications** section may be compared with what was automatically detected by API Discovery.
-As the result of this comparison, Wallarm [find and show **shadow APIs**](../user-guides/api-discovery.md#finding-shadow-api) - endpoints discovered by Wallarm, but absent in your specification (missing endpoints).
+As the result of this comparison, Wallarm [finds and shows **shadow APIs**](../user-guides/api-discovery.md#finding-shadow-api) - endpoints discovered by Wallarm, but absent in your specification (missing endpoints).

 Number of shadow APIs will be displayed for each specification in the list of **API Specifications** as well as the overall number of found unique shadow APIs.
 Also shadow APIs will be displayed in the **API Discovery** itself.